VanHulleOne/DogBone/README.md

 must use Shift X and Shift Y. These shifts are absolute shifts (they are not relative to the previous shift).
-Since it does not make sense to have two parts printed in the same location at least one of these two parameters should be the longest list of part parameters and determine how many parts are printed.
+Since it does not make sense to have two parts printed in the same location at least one of these two parameters should be the longest list of part parameters and therefore will determine how many parts are printed.

 #### Number of Layers
 How many layers are printed in the part.
-They layer parameters are continuously cycled until this number is reached for the part being printed.
+The layer parameters are continuously cycled until this number is reached for the part being printed.
 They are then reset for the next part.

 ### Pattern and Design Type
 Custom infill patterns can be designed for the part.
 The pattern must be of type LineGroup.
-The pattern is extended by copying the design and then connecting the start of the first line in the copy the end of the last of the original and saving that as the new original.
+The pattern is extended by copying the design and then connecting the start of the first line in the copy to the end of the last of the original and saving that as the new original.
 This process is repeated until the design is sufficiently longer than the outline.
 This whole new line group is then copied and translated in Y by `pathWidth` until a full